 I am often asked about which hardware and software I use to create the MacMost videos and what I use in my regular everyday work.
-Here is a list of products that I use and recommend (affiliate links, FYI).
+Here is a list of products that I use and recommend.
+Note that I’m using affiliate links here because my marketing friends would be mad at me if I didn’t.
 I’ll be adding more from time-to-time so check back. — Gary

 Online Backup Services

 The only reason I can think of to not use an online backup service is if you have a slow or pay-per-use Internet connection.
 Otherwise, using a service like Backblaze means that you are storing your Mac backup in a different location so you are protected from local disasters which would take both your Mac and your backup drive.
 I still backup with Time Machine, because it is easy and convenient when I need to restore a single file or use Migration Assistant.
 But Backblaze is surprisingly cheap ($70/year for unlimited data from one Mac) and it means I have a remote backup.
 You can also encrypt your backup with your own private key to make it secure.